tkcoding/MLLib/README.md

 * Jane Market Prediction  - Xgboost prediction method.
 26/11 Jane Street Market prediction added with grid_search and code to run xgboost in GPU.
 Results in prediction on true positive (buy) is low, could further improve with grid search with hyper parameter tuning.

+29/11 Jane Street Market with full data processed get scores of 100 using partial tuned model with subsample data.
+Require to further explore on the feature to improve on the time series analysis.